Ettwiller/RIMS-seq/README.md

 # Scripts description
 ## mapping.pl
-This script uses BWA-meme to map the reads to a reference genome.
-Adapters need to be removed prior using using this script.\
+This script uses BWA-mem to map the reads to a reference genome.
+Adapters need to be removed prior using this script.\
 If using your own script for mapping, make sure you are using BWA-mem.

 ## split_mapped_reads.pl